 Also, CDSCO regulates the manufacturing and import of medical devices in India.
 As per the Drug and Cosmetic Act, medical devices are categorized under the category of drugs.

 Role of Central Drug Standard Control Organization:

-Under the Drug and Cosmetic Act, the arrangement of manufacture, sale, and distribution of Drug, medical device,s, and cosmetics is firstly the priority of state authorities while central authorities are only responsible for giving permission to new drug, clinical experiments in the country, providing standards for drugs, to check the quality of the imported drugs, coordinating with the state authorities.
+Under the Drug and Cosmetic Act, the arrangement of manufacture, sale, and distribution of Drugs, medical devices,s, and cosmetics is firstly the priority of state authorities while central authorities are only responsible for giving permission to new drugs, clinical experiments in the country, providing standards for drugs, to check the quality of the imported drugs, coordinating with the state authorities.

 CDSCO is also a part of giving permission to specified categories of drugs such as blood and blood products, I.V Fluids, Vaccines

 According to the latest definition as provided under the Medical Devices Amendment rules 2020, as notified on 11.02.2020.
 However, taking care of circumstances the government has exercised its powers to include more categories by widening the scope of the definition of “Medical Device” under the Act.
 It states-

 "Devices used in general medical practice such as medical apparatus, instruments, implants appliance, etc., which are either used individually or in combination, and are intended to be specifically applied for human beings or animals and are further intended to obtain the desired function by such means and for such purposes as provided below, but is not intended to meet the primary intended action on human body or animals by any pharmacological or immunological or metabolic means-

 - Analysis, prevention, observation, treatment, or mitigation of any disease or disorder;